New Article · Farm to Furnace: How Coconut Shells Move Across Tamil Nadu, Kerala, and Karnataka · Read Now →

 Join us in scaling it.

-We are raising equity to build 8 new plants across Tamil Nadu.
+We are expanding our plant network across South India.
 If you want to be part of India's clean biochar transition, we'd like to hear from you.

 About Susstains